miketang84/rustcc_forum/README.md

-# MeBlog
+# Discux

-MeBlog is a blog platform for users with the features of open-data and ownership.
+Discux is a general forum platform for users with the features of open-data and ownership.

 Technically, it is just a service entry for the GUTP backend.